ipc-lab/kaira/README.md

 ## Contact

-If you have any questions or feedback, please feel free to open an issue or submit a pull request.
+If you have any questions or feedback, please feel free to open an issue or submit a pull request, or email to [yilmazselimfirat@gmail.com].

 ## Acknowledgements